mdvanes/homeremote/README.md

 ### Upstart scripts

 For the node server and toggles (e.g. radio toggle).
 Broadcast toggle upstart script and server need to be installed on a remote machine.
-There are no upstart scripts for the (fire and forget) Elro switches.

-On the server with the Elro USB stick, and speakers plugged in, install the homeremote and playradio upstart scripts:
+On the server (with speakers plugged in), install the homeremote and playradio upstart scripts:

 * ```sudo cp upstart/homeremote.conf /etc/init/```
 * homeremote should now be startable with ```sudo service homeremote start```